Robert E. Grant (politician): Career

 In 1857, Washington County voters elected Grant to the Virginia House of Delegates.
 Although he failed to win re-election, Washington County voters elected him and fellow Unionist John Arthur Campbell as their delegates to the Virginia Secession Convention of 1861, defeating pro-secessionists William Y.C.
 White and Ben Rush Floyd.
 Grant initially supported Union, but either left or changed his vote at the end to support secession.

 After Virginia's voters also ratified secession, and Confederate troops won at the First Battle of Manassas in July 1861, Grant recruited the King's Mountain Rifles in Abingdon and accepted a commission as its captain.
 His unit became Company H of the 37th Virginia Infantry, commanded by former judge Samuel V. Fulkerson.
 Capt.
 Grant served for less than a year in the unit, including during General Stonewall Jackson's Valley Campaign and the First Battle of Kernstown.
 His unit refused to re-elect him during the April 1862 reorganization, instead promoting Sergeant William F. Duff to captain of Company H.

 Final years, death and legacy

 Grant moved his family to Austin, Texas in 1872.
 Virginia farmers had endured two seasons of terrible crops, and by 1880 his parents had also moved to Abbeville County, South Carolina to live with his sister and a grandson.
-Grant prospered financially in Texas, but died in Austin on July 17, 1888, survived for nearly two decades by his widow, as well as several children.
-He is buried at Austin's Oakwood Cemetery.
+Grant prospered financially in Texas, but died in Austin on July 17, 1888.